Major Google algorithm updates - A Complete History

-Who are affected?
+Who is affected?

-NAP inconsistency ( Name, Address, Phone number)
+* NAP inconsistency ( Name, Address, Phone number)

-How to recover from pegion?
+How to recover from Pigeon?

-Include location, as well as product or service, in your landing page title.
+* Include location, as well as product or service, in your landing page title.

 Launch date: April 21, 2015.

-How it works?
+How does it work?

 The update affected the following areas: